blaenk/blaenk.github.io/provider/posts/naive-convolution-in-haskell.markdown

 Haskell is known for having many ways of doing any one thing, so if you come up with a better solution feel free to [gist it](https://gist.github.com) and post it in the comments.

 Of course, this post concerns a _naive_ implementation of convolution.
-There are other more optimized implementations of convolution, such as FFT convolution which exploits the Fast Fourier Transform and the principle of duality --- convolution in the time domain is equivalent to multiplication in the frequency domain --- to perform convolution a lot faster in some cases.
+There are other more optimized implementations of convolution, such as FFT convolution which exploits the Fast Fourier Transform and the principle of duality---convolution in the time domain is equivalent to multiplication in the frequency domain---to perform convolution a lot faster in some cases.

 *[GHC]: Glasgow Haskell Compiler
 *[CSV]: Comma Separated Value